throwpedro/cat_facts/README.md

  npx cap open android
  ```
  Go to android studio 'Build' -> 'Build bundles/APK' -> Build APK
  Run the APK on your (android) phone.
+ Againg with the cute cat images missing because of bundling.

 ## Tools